MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 A health model can give operators immediate visibility into the problem and its effects.
 The payment flow depends on Service Bus, one of the workload components.
 The visual representation reveals the degraded state of the Service Bus instance and its effect on the payment flow.
 Operators can understand the importance of the issue and focus their remediation efforts on that specific component.

-Health modeling helped the preceding scenario in the following ways:
+Health modeling was important in the preceding scenario in the following ways:

 - It improved the time to detect (TTD) and time to mitigate (TTM) by **enabling faster problem isolation**, which led to quicker detection of problems and potential fixes.